Trump Upset With Federal Reserve For Cutting Interest Rates

 On Wednesday the Federal Reserve decided to raise interest rates for the third time in 2018, which is the usual behavior in a country with a strong economy and low unemployment.
 In the hours following the hike, President Donald Trump voiced his displeasure with the federal reserves’ move, an uncommon action by a sitting president, according to reports from CNN Money.

-In a press conference in New York City Trump made his displeasure very clear, saying, “I am not happy about that.
+In a press conference in New York City, Trump made his displeasure very clear, saying, “I am not happy about that.
 I’d rather pay down debt or do other things, create more jobs, so I’m worried about the fact that they seem to like raising interest rates.
 We can do other things with the money.
 But they raised them, and they’re raising them because we’re doing so well.”

 Trump did give credit to families who had been saving their money and thus could collect greater interest on that amount.